rhomman/first-test/README.md

 # first-test
-Test to create new repository
+Test to create a new repository and share with another user.